googlefonts/googlefonts.github.io/gf-guide/hosting.md

 → **Repositories vs. cloud syncing**

 If you are used to keeping design work synced to Dropbox, Google Drive, or iCloud, it is strongly advised you *exclude* your Git repos folder from this type of cloud syncing.
 If you start a project inside a cloud-synced area, then move that work into your git-repos area, make sure the syncing doesn't follow your content.
-General-purpose cloud syncing and Git have different purposes and can interfere with each other in strange ways.
+General-purpose cloud syncing and Git have different purposes and can interfere with one another in strange ways.

 ### Commits: manage progress and track changes